-The External Evaluation Committee (henceforth EEC) studied the documentation of the Bachelor of Arts (BA) in Hospitality & Tourism Management (4 Years, Plus an Optional Foundation Year) to be offered by Global College (henceforth College).
+The External Evaluation Committee (henceforth EEC) examined the documentation of the Diploma in Hospitality & Tourism Management (2 Years, Plus an Optional Foundation Year, 120 ECTS) to be offered at Atlantis College (henceforth College).
 Academic members of the EEC held a first meeting and discussed the documentation on Sunday 30th of June 2019 at Landmark Hotel in Nicosia.
-Following that, academic members of the EEC and Ms. Varvara Georgiou, the CUT student, met with Mr. George Aletraris, the CYQAA official at the premises of the College on Tuesday 2nd of July 2019 in the morning.
+Following that, academic members of the EEC and Ms Varvara Georgiou, the CUT student, met with Mr George Aletraris, the CYQAA official at the premises of the College on Monday 1st of July 2019 in the morning.
 This meeting was followed by a day visit at the College.
 While being there, a meeting with the academic management team of the College explained the College's strategy and standing, the curriculum as well as other issues in further detail.
-Meetings were also arranged with academic and administrative staff to better understand their involvement in the design of the BA programme.
-Another meeting with existing students of the College in other fields took place to explore learning experience, student satisfaction and aspirations.
-Finally, the EEC visited the College's resources including the library, several different classrooms, wellness laboratory and recreational facilities.
+Meetings were also arranged with academic and administrative staff to better understand their involvement in the design of the new Diploma.
+Another meeting with a student from another programme offered at Atlantis College took place to get her feedback concerning her experience, satisfaction and aspirations.
+Finally, the EEC visited the premises of Atlantis College resources, class infrastructure, computer centre, library, online and recreational facilities.